Frequently Asked Questions

 What is Regulation D?

-Rule 504 provides an exemption for the offer and sale of up to $1 million of securities in a 12-month period.
+Rule 504 provides an exemption for the offer and sale of up to $5 million of securities in a 12-month period, and can be offered to a limited number of accredited and non-accredited investors.
 The company may use this exemption so long as it is not a blank check company and is not subject to Exchange Act of 1934 reporting requirements.
 General offering and solicitations are permitted under Rule 504 as long as they are restricted to accredited investors.

 Rule 506 provides an exemption for the offer and sale of an unlimited amount of securities in a 12-month period.
 There are financial statement requirements for companies and investors receive restricted securities, which may not be freely traded in the secondary market after the offering.
 The rule is split into two options - 506(b) and 506(c) - based on whether the issuer will engage in general solicitation or not to market the securities.

-If the issuer will not use general solicitation or advertising to market the securities then the sale of securities can be issued under Rule 506(b) to an unlimited number of accredited investors and up to 35 unaccredited investors.
-Unlike Rule 505, all non-accredited investors, either alone or with a purchaser representative, must be sophisticated – that is, they must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.
-Rule 506(c) is a new exemption that allows general solicitation, or public fundraising.
+If the issuer will not use general solicitation or advertising to market the securities then the sale of securities can be issued under Rule 506(b) to a limited number of accredited and unaccredited investors that are know to the dealer.
+Rule 506(c) is a new exemption that allows general solicitation, or public fundraising to a limited number of accredited investors.
 506(c) is quickly becoming the most common choice.

 The main difference with 506(c) is the higher standard for ensuring that every investor is accredited.
 For issuers and platforms using either 506(b) or 506(c), they need to have a "reasonable belief" that an investor is accredited before accepting their investment.
 With 506(b), founders often take the investors own word, and take relatively few steps toward verifying it.
 That standard isn't good enough for 506(c); “reasonable steps” must be taken to verify that investors are accredited.